AutomatedLab/AutomatedLab/Help/Wiki/Basic/installsoftware.md

 Install-LabSoftwarePackage -ComputerName (Get-LabVM) -Path $labSources\SoftwarePackages\Notepad++.exe -CommandLine /S
 ```
 #### Installing a package that is on the host machine as scheduled job
-Some software packages are creating headaches, like the .net Framework 4.5.2.
-The package calls the Windows Update Service which checks if it is called from remote by checking the token for the NETWORK RID, and cancels the installation if that’s the case.
+Some software packages are creating headaches, like the .NET Framework 4.5.2.
+The package calls the Windows Update Service which checks if it is called remotely by checking the token for the NETWORK RID, and cancels the installation if that’s the case.
 Install-LabSoftwarePackage offers the switch AsScheduledJob to be able to start the installation remotely which then actually runs locally.
 The next example shows how to install .net 4.5.2 on a VM, restart the VM and then install the Windows Management Framework 5.1.